liammagee/dissertation-lifecycle/README.md

 Storage on Fly.io
 - Use a Fly Volume mounted at `/data`; set `UPLOAD_ROOT=/data/uploads`.
 - Collect static in CI or at release: `python manage.py collectstatic --noinput` (optional if you later add static files)

+### Testing

+- Install dev dependencies: `pip install -r requirements-dev.txt`
+- Run tests: `pytest -q` or `make test`

+### Milestone Templates (Simplified)

+This app ships with a simplified, milestone‑only template set (no default tasks):

+- Literature Review - General Field
+- Literature Review - Special Field
+- Introduction
+- Methodology
+- Internal Review Board Application
+- Preliminary Exam
+- Findings
+- Conclusion
+- Final Defence

+You can apply these to projects via the New Project form (check “apply templates”), or from the command line (see below).

+### Reset / Reseed Templates

+- Reseed the simplified templates (deletes existing milestone/task templates):
+  - `python manage.py reset_templates`
+- Reseed and apply the core milestones to all existing projects:
+  - `python manage.py reset_templates --apply_core`
+- Just apply core milestones (no reseed):
+  - `python manage.py apply_core`

+Notes
+- “Core” means milestone templates whose keys start with `core-` (the simplified set uses this).
+- The simplified templates do not create any default tasks.
+You can add tasks per project as needed.

+### Full Reset (Data)

+Local (SQLite)
+- Option A — flush data, keep schema:
+  - `python manage.py flush --noinput`
+  - `python manage.py seed_templates`
+  - Create users again (e.g., `python manage.py createsuperuser` or `bootstrap_local`).
+- Option B — drop DB file and re‑init:
+  - Stop the server.
+  - Delete `db.sqlite3` (and optionally the `uploads/` folder).
+  - `python manage.py migrate`
+  - `python manage.py seed_templates`
+  - Recreate users.

+Postgres
+- Drop and recreate the database using your preferred method, then:
+  - `python manage.py migrate`
+  - `python manage.py seed_templates`
+  - Recreate users.

+Fly.io (production)
+- Reseed templates only:
+  - `fly ssh console -C "python manage.py reset_templates"`
+- Reseed and apply to all projects:
+  - `fly ssh console -C "python manage.py reset_templates --apply_core"`
+- Caution: For a full data reset in production, you’ll need to drop/recreate the database used by `DATABASE_URL` and then run migrations.
+Only do this if you intend to wipe all data.

 ### Notifications & Scheduling